 - Spend time on the company website.

 - Look at the customer’s social media profiles, including LinkedIn, Facebook and Twitter.
 Read their bio, but also read the messages they’re posting and the comments they’re making.

-- Look at the purchasing history of other customers within the company, or if that’s not possible, within the same narrow market segment.
+- Look at the purchasing history of other customers within the company if you can.

 - If possible, talk to someone who knows them.

 And do this before you ever pick up the phone.

 Your customer will be a lot more likely to hear you out (or return your call) when you seem to know who they are.